Linda Blair

 Linda Denise Blair (born January 22, 1959) is an American actress and activist.
-She played Regan MacNeil in the horror film The Exorcist (1973), for which she won a Golden Globe Award and received a nomination for an Academy Award.
-The film established her as a horror icon and scream queen; she reprised the role in the sequel Exorcist II: The Heretic (1977), for which she earned a nomination for a Saturn Award.
+She is known for portraying Regan MacNeil in the horror film The Exorcist (1973), which won her a Golden Globe and a nomination for the Academy Award for Best Supporting Actress.
+The film established her both as a scream queen and in popular culture.
+She reprised the role in two sequels: Exorcist II: The Heretic (1977) and The Exorcist: Believer (2023).

-Blair went on to star in numerous television films, including Born Innocent (1974), Sarah T. – Portrait of a Teenage Alcoholic (1975), and Stranger in Our House (1978), before establishing herself as a sex symbol in the musical film Roller Boogie (1979).
-The 1980s had her starring in numerous horror and exploitation films, including the slasher Hell Night (1981), the prison drama Chained Heat (1983), and the grindhouse cult thriller Savage Streets (1984).
-She was the host of the Fox Family reality series Scariest Places on Earth (2000–2006) and had regular appearances on the Animal Planet series Pit Boss (2010–2012).
+Blair has starred in several television films, including Born Innocent (1974), Sarah T. – Portrait of a Teenage Alcoholic (1975), and Stranger in Our House (1978).
+She has also starred in exploitation and grindhouse films, including Hell Night (1981), Chained Heat (1983), and Savage Streets (1984).
+Her role in the musical film Roller Boogie (1979) brought her renewed recognition as a sex symbol.
+She was the host of the Fox Family reality series Scariest Places on Earth (2000–2006) and made appearances on the Animal Planet series Pit Boss (2010–2012).

 Blair is a prominent activist for the animal rights movement.
-In 2004, she founded the Linda Blair WorldHeart Foundation, a nonprofit organization that serves to rehabilitate and adopt rescue animals.
-A vegan, she co-authored the book Going Vegan! in 2001.
+In 2004, she founded the Linda Blair WorldHeart Foundation, a non-profit organization that works to rehabilitate and adopt rescue animals.

 Early life

-Blair was born January 22, 1959, in St. Louis, Missouri, to James Frederick and Elinore (née Leitch) Blair.
+Linda Denise Blair was born on January 22, 1959, in St. Louis, Missouri, to James Frederick and Elinore (née Leitch) Blair.
+Blair is of Scottish ancestry.
 She has an older sister, Debbie, and an older brother, Jim.
-When Blair was two years old, her father, a Navy test pilot-turned-executive recruiter, took a job in New York City, and the family relocated to Westport, Connecticut.
+When Linda was two years old, her father, a Navy test pilot-turned-executive recruiter, took a job in New York City, and the family relocated to Westport, Connecticut.
 Her mother worked as a real-estate agent in Westport.
-Linda worked as a child model at age five, appearing in Sears, J.C.
-Penney, and Macy's catalogues, and in over 70 commercials for Welch's grape jams and various other companies.
-Blair secured a contract at age six for a series of print ads in The New York Times.
-At the same age she began riding horses, later becoming a trained equestrian.
+Linda worked as a child model at age five, appearing in Sears, JCPenney and Macy's catalogues, and in over 70 commercials for Welch's grape jams and various other companies.
+She secured a contract at age six for a series of print advertisements in The New York Times.
+At the same age, she began riding horses, later becoming a trained equestrian.